Qazeer/InfoSec-Notes/L7/445_SMB/2-Methodology.md

 ### Basic recon

-The Nmap *smb-os-discovery.nse* script attempts to determine the operating system, computer name, domain, workgroup, and current time over the SMB protocol.
+The `nmap` `smb-os-discovery.nse` script attempts to determine the operating system, computer name, domain, workgroup, and current time over the SMB protocol.